jmlavoier/mynotes/README.md

 # mynotes

-> Some notes to me don't forget
+> Some notes to i don't forget

 1. [PHP for Mac OS X](php.md)